Japanese Royals Attend Japanese Emigration Anniversary in Peru and Bolivia

 For current events of Prince and Princess Hitachi see this TRF thread.Filed under Japanese Royals

-Tagged Anniversary, Bolivia, Immigration, Official Visit, Peru, Prince Hitachi, Princess Hitachi.
+Tagged Anniversary, Bolivia, Immigration, Official Visit, Peru, Prince Hitachi of Japan, Princess Hitachi of Japan.